 The scientists sampled tumor cell lines from an untreated patient and injected them into a mouse’s brainstem, where it grew into a tumor.
 Subsequently, the scientists treated the mouse with a BET bromodomain inhibitor and went on to clinically monitor the tumor.

-The BET bromodomain inhibitor has proven efficacious in several cancer models before.
+The BET bromodomain inhibitor has

 In this study, by using the inhibitor, bromodomain proteins could no longer bind to the histone H3K27M – a mutant protein found in 80 percent of DIPG tumors.
 BET inhibitors stopped the proliferation of tumor cells, and forced them to differentiate into other cells instead.
 This successfully stopped tumor growth.